BindhuYe/knowledgebase/application_monitoring/Monitoring-Project/readme.md

-## Reference : Google Sre Monitoring (Documentation for guidelines)
+## Reference : Google SRE Monitoring (Documentation for guidelines)
 ## There are two types of Monitoring

 - Black Box Monitoring